contentful/extensions/samples/gatsby-preview/README.md

-# Gatsby Preview (beta)
+# Gatsby Preview

+Gatsby is an open-source, modern website framework based on React to create and deploy websites or web apps with ease.
+This UI Extension connects to [Gatsby Preview](https://www.gatsbyjs.com/preview/) which lets you see updates to your Gatsby site as soon as you change content in Contentful.
+This makes it easy for content creators to see changes they make to the website before going live.

 **Note:** Gatsby Preview is still in beta, please be mindful when using this extension.

-This UI Extension connects to [Gatsby Preview](https://www.gatsbyjs.com/preview/) to see content changes in Contentful updated in real time in your Gatsby site.

 ![Demo of the extension](demo.gif)